instanseg/instanseg/README.md

 ## Why should I use InstanSeg?

-1. InstanSeg is fully open-source
+1. InstanSeg is freely available and open source
-2. It's much faster than other cell segmentation methods
+2. It's faster than other cell segmentation methods… sometimes much faster
-3. Instanseg is highly accurate for both nucleus and cell segmentation
+3. It's capable of accurately segmenting both nuclei and whole cells
-5. InstanSeg can be entirely (_including prostprocessing!_) compiled in TorchScript, which means it's easy to use in Python and DeepImageJ.
-This allows you to run InstanSeg directly in [QuPath](https://qupath.github.io/)!
+4. InstanSeg can be entirely compiled in TorchScript - including prostprocessing!
+This means it's not only easy to use in Python but also works with LibTorch alone.
+This allows you to run InstanSeg directly in QuPath!
-6. InstanSeg can simultaneously detect nuclei and cells
-7. You can use InstanSeg on multiplexed images (images that have more than three channels) on novel biomarker panels, without retraining or manual intervention.
+5. You can use InstanSeg on multiplexed images (images that have more than three channels) on novel biomarker panels, without retraining or manual intervention.
-8. We plan to release more InstanSeg models trained on public datasets.
-If there's a _public_ dataset (_i.e._ one with a recognized license) that we missed, let us know and we may be able to increase our InstanSeg model zoo.
+6. We plan to release more InstanSeg models trained on public datasets.
+If there's a nucleus and/or cell segmentation dataset under a permissive open license (e.g. CC0 or CC-BY) that we missed, let us know and we may be able to increase our InstanSeg model zoo.

 ## InstanSeg has its own QuPath extension!